Bioavailability of Nutrients - The Nutrition of Micronutrients

 • You improve your nutrition and natural health by choosing to eat healthier foods than you are currently eating.

-Micronutrients include vitamins, minerals and water.
+Micronutrients include vitamins, minerals, phytochemicals, and water.
 Macronutrients are carbohydrates, proteins, fats and individual fatty acids.
-Micronutrients do not provide any energy to the body, while Macronutrients primarily provide the body with energy.
+Micronutrients do not provide any energy to the body, while macronutrients primarily provide the body with energy.

-But, what would your numbers really mean?
-Not much!
+However, what would your numbers really mean?
+Not very much, in the opinion of the Natural Health Perspective.

 Before you could be accurate, you would need to know not only the nutrient composition of foods, but also all sources of potential losses to those nutrients.

 "Nutrients ingested but not released during the digestive process for absorption are of no nutritional value."[1]
 "An assessment of the adequacy of dietary intakes of nutrients requires not only knowledge of the nutrient content of the foods ingested but also the extent to which the nutrient present in the diet is available for absorption and utilization."[1]
-Bioavailability is the technical term used to convey the fact that you do not absorb 100% of all nutrients consumed, no matter if you take them in the form of nutritional supplements or as food.
-In fact, you may absorb from food, close to none of some nutrients.
+Bioavailability is the technical term used to convey the fact that you do not absorb 100% of all nutrients and toxins consumed no matter if you take them in the form of nutritional supplements or as food.
+In fact, you may absorb from food, close to none of some nutrients and toxins.

 "The term 'bioavailability' attempts to include in a single concept the effect of a sequence of metabolic events, i.e., digestibility, solubilization, absorption, organ uptake and release, enzymatic transformation, secretion and excretion."[2]